 Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs

-This area boasts the world’s largest glass sponge reefs, delicate marine animals with skeletons made of silica (glass) that can live for more than 200 years.
-The four reefs in Hecate Strait and Queen Charlotte Sound were discovered in 1987 and provide shelter for many marine species.
-Prior to their discovery, scientists believed glass sponges had gone extinct worldwide some 40 million years ago.
+This area boasts the world’s largest glass sponge reefs, delicate marine animals with skeletons made of silica (glass).
+The four reefs in Hecate Strait and Queen Charlotte Sound are 9,000 years old and provide shelter for many marine species as well as play important roles in nutrient cycles.
+Prior to their discovery in 1987, scientists believed glass sponges had gone extinct worldwide some 40 million years ago.

 Spanning the entire Stein River watershed, this potential World Heritage Site encompasses the cultural landscape for the Nlaka’pamux people.
 It provides traditional foods and medicines for the Nlaka’pamux, and is a place of spiritual importance featuring prominently in their creation stories and oral histories.